gabrielegilardi/PathPlanning/README.md

 ## Features

 - The code has been written and tested in Python 3.8.5.

-- Implementation of particle swarm optimization (PSO) for path planning when the layout is known.

 - Four types of obstacles: circle, ellipse, convex polygon, generic polygon.